OEM Sales Industry

 - and more.

-50% of consumer electronics in the world come from OEM FoxConn.
+40% of consumer electronics in the world come from OEM Foxconn according to Statista.

 It is difficult to speak of an OEM industry, necessarily, since OEM describes a place in the supply chain in a model that applies to many industries.
 OEM sales involve selling a product that has been manufactured to a business that can put its own brand on the product.
 For example, a refrigerator manufacturer like Frigidaire, for example, may sell refrigerators to outlets like Sears, who will sell the products under their own name.
 Sears will also provide customer service and support, and possibly bonus features.
 This is also referred to as a value-added reseller (VAR).